 Type Income Limit Calculation Non-metro Counties Metropolitan Areas 1.
-Limits based on 50% of local median family income 604 339 2.
-Limits based on State non-metropolitan median family income level 1236 118 3.
+Limits based on 50% of local median family income 344 222 2.
+Limits based on State nonmetropolitan median family income level 474 55 3.
 Limits increased to the amount at which 35% of 4-person family's income equals 85% of the 2-bedroom FMR 11 26 4.
-Limits decreased to the greater of 80% of the U.S. median family income or the amount at which 30% of a 4-person family's income equals 100% of the 2- bedroom FMR 1 0 5.
-Limits floored if they would be less than 95% of last year's limit 12 17 6.
-Limits capped if they would otherwise increase by more than twice the increase in the National Median Income (i.e., would be more than 107.9% of last year's limit) 109 125 7.
-TOTALS 1973 625 income limits to a non-metropolitan county than are assigned to a metropolitan area where the median family income is less than the State non-metro level but above the level for the non-metro county.
+Limits decreased to the greater of 80% of the U.S. median family income or the amount at which 30% of a 4-person family's income equals 100% of the 2-bedroom FMR 0 0 5.
+Limits floored if they would be less than 95% of last year's limit 5 0 6.
+Limits capped if they would otherwise increase by more than twice the increase in the National Median Income (i.e., would be more than 105% of last year's limit) 1,127 338 7.
+TOTALS 1,961 641 never be set lower than the State nonmetropolitan median family income level.
+In implementing this provision, HUD used its discretion to apply this policy to metropolitan areas as well.
+Doing so avoids the anomaly of assigning higher income limits to a nonmetropolitan county than are assigned to a metropolitan area where the median family income is less than the State non-metro level but above the level for the non-metro county.